razi-rais/eth-wikipedia-changetracker/README.md

 10. Paste your account on the search box on the top right.
 11. Wait around 30 minutes for geth to download history onto your local machine.
 12. Verify completion with ...?
+13.

+Open Metamask
+1. Open Remix (Solidity IDE)
+2. Open MetaMask
+3. Click on the person icon
+4. Choose import account
+5. In command window #2, type in: personal
+6. This will list all the info about the account and will get you the location of the JSON for your account import.
+It should be a path similar to this one: C:\Users\super\AppData\Roaming\Ethereum\rinkeby\keystore
+7.

 ### Virtual Machine - Windows Server 2016/ Windows 10